Cirrus Logic (CRUS) Q4 2017 Results - Earnings Call Transcript

 Rajvindra S. Gill - Needham & Co.
 LLC

-(32:47) And then, just on the active noise cancellation roadmap, maybe you can talk a little bit about kind of where we are in terms of the roadmap as we get to the second half of this year and going into the next year?
+Fascinating.
+And then, just on the active noise cancellation roadmap, maybe you can talk a little bit about kind of where we are in terms of the roadmap as we get to the second half of this year and going into the next year?
 The always-on listening chip that can differentiate between various noises without the need for any of these passive noise cancellations.
-What's been the feedback from the customers and when do we think we're going to start to really move on to ANC headsets?
+What's been the feedback from the customers and when do we think we're going to start to really move on the ANC headsets?

 Jason P. Rhode - Cirrus Logic, Inc.

 Yeah.
 Well, the first device is out now.
 We expect to see more over the course of the year.
 I think we've learned a lot in the process of getting the first couple into production or the first one into production with more on its heels.
 We're trying to simply the tuning tools.
 I mean, designing, in particular, the form factor you referred to is the non-sealed kind of ear-bud, that's a pretty challenging feat, even using our devices for a bunch of acoustics people.
 So, we're working on making that simpler.
-We're also working on rolling out versions for people who do want to use the, say, a silicon kind of a grommet to seal up the ear canal because there is demand for that form factor as well.
+We're also working on rolling out versions for people who do want to use the, say, a silicon kind of a grommet to seal up the ear canal, because there is demand for that form factor as well.

-We can simplify up some of the aspects of our device and work on a fixed filter type performance.
-But again, it still achieves really stunning noise cancellation properties.
+We can simplify up some of the aspects of our device and work on a fixed filter type performance that – it still achieves really stunning noise cancellation properties.
 So, basically, turning the crank on broadening the product line out, thinking about integration as it helps accelerate the product line as we go forward, we'll keep working on that, but I see real good opportunities.
-And as usual, this stuff sometimes takes longer than it might appear it should from the outside, but it is easy to forget.
-I don't know if it's rocket science, but it's pretty close.
+And as usual, this stuff sometimes takes longer than it might appear it should from the outside, but it is easy to forget – I don't know if it's rocket science, but it's pretty close.

 Operator